samschott/maestral/_pages/about.md

 Maestral directly uses code from the following projects:

 - The config module uses code from the [Spyder IDE](https://github.com/spyder-ide)
-- The DropboxClient module is inspired by work from [Orphilia](https://github.com/ksiazkowicz/orphilia-dropbox)
+- The `client` module is inspired by work from [Orphilia](https://github.com/ksiazkowicz/orphilia-dropbox)

 It also would not be possible without the following excellent Python packages: